-One-way sensitivity analyses to identify the impact of parameter uncertainty and key drivers of model outcomes were performed.
+One-way sensitivity analyses (OWSA) to identify the impact of parameter uncertainty and key drivers of model outcomes were performed.
 Details about the sensitivity analysis methods can be found in Supplement E4.
-Compared to background therapy alone, the inputs that were associated with the largest variation in incremental costs were the tirzepatide event hazard ratios, tirzepatide's annual price, and the HbA1c discontinuation threshold (Figure 4.2).
-The tornado diagram for incremental costs was truncated to include inputs with at least a \$100 difference between the high and low value.
-Compared to background therapy alone, the inputs that were associated with the largest variation in incremental QALYs were the tirzepatide event hazard ratios, the baseline T2DM patient utility value, and other disutilities (Figure 4.3).
-The tornado diagram for incremental QALYs was truncated to include inputs with at least a 0.01 QALY difference between the high and low value.
+Compared to injectable semaglutide, the inputs that were associated with the largest variation in incremental costs were annual costs of semaglutide and tirzepatide, semaglutide and tirzepatide event hazard ratios, and the HbA1c discontinuation threshold (Figure 4.2).
+The reader should only use these one-way sensitivity analysis findings to gain insights into the general magnitude of impact that unique model inputs have on incremental costs (and health gains).
+The base-case incremental results remain a more robust average estimate compared with the central values displayed in the one-way sensitivity figures given the added computer simulation requirements needed for the sensitivity analyses.
+The tornado diagram for incremental costs was truncated to include inputs with at least a \$500 difference between the high and low value.
+Compared to injectable semaglutide, the inputs that were associated with the largest variation in incremental QALYs were the tirzepatide and semaglutide event hazard ratios, the HbA1c discontinuation threshold, and semaglutide and tirzepatide effect on body weight (Figure 4.3).
+The tornado diagram for incremental QALYs was truncated to include inputs with more than a 0.01 QALY difference between the high and low value.
+Additional tornado diagrams are presented in Supplement E4.